-The Digital Domesday project is a national initiative creating employment opportunities in arts and heritage organisations with an emphasis on digitising cultural archives and creating new oral histories.
-The first phase of the Digital Domesday project was curated by The Creative Society (formerly New Deal of the Mind) across 2010-11.
+The Digital Domesday project was a national initiative creating employment opportunities in arts and heritage organisations with an emphasis on digitising cultural archives and creating new oral histories.
+The first phase of the Digital Domesday project was curated by The Creative Society across 2010-11.

-Inspired by the oral history projects of Roosevelt’s WPA, the success of Digital Domesday proves not only that there is a job of work to be done on Britain’s archives, and young unemployed people can be employed to do it, but that the results can be tangible additions to the UK’s cultural heritage.
+Inspired by the oral history projects of Roosevelt’s WPA, the success of Digital Domesday proved not only that there is a job of work to be done on Britain’s archives, and young unemployed people can be employed to do it, but that the results could be tangible additions to the UK’s cultural heritage.

-In the first phase of the project, the Creative Society (formerly New Deal of the Mind) successfully placed 110 unemployed young people into six month work placements across the UK focused on digital heritage projects.
+In the first phase of the project, the Creative Society successfully placed 110 unemployed young people into six month work placements across the UK focused on digital heritage projects.

 The Digital Domesday concept flourished in the hands of brilliant creative institutions.
 Read on for examples of the creativity that came from putting young people together with digital technologies, our cultural heritage, and the expertise of the UK’s creative professionals.

 TIME/IMAGE was the name given to a Digital Domesday film digitisation project with the British Council employing six work placements.
 Soon after beginning their work of digitising and publicising the British Council’s archive films, the project was picked up by the national press, including Channel 4 News, The Guardian and The Daily Mail.
 Bolstered by funding from the British Council, the original team have set up TIME/IMAGE as a limited company – a creative archive agency.